StarCraft

 • The dropship pilot's responses are modeled after the lines from the dropship pilot in the movie Aliens.

-• The cheat code "there is no cow level" actually refers to the Diablo rumour which stated that you could access a secret level through a cow, the inclusion of this code was the most explicit claim made by Blizzard in deny of this rumour (though to this day there are people that claim such level exists).
+• The cheat code "there is no cow level" actually refers to the Diablo rumor which stated that one could access a secret level through a cow, the inclusion of this code was the most explicit claim made by Blizzard in denial of this rumor (despite one actually existing in Diablo II).

-• The "Medieval Man" cheat code found in StarCraft is an obvious homage to WarCraft II, where a song named "I'm a Medieval Man" was composed to celebrate the game's release.
+• The "Medieval Man" cheat code found in StarCraft is a reference to the "I'm a Medieval Man" track from WarCraft II: Beyond the Dark Portal.

 Sales